 One of the interesting aspects of this pandemic has been demographic changes and migration patterns of people within the United States.
 One such pattern has been people moving from other states to the state of Texas.
 Anecdotally, I have met people from other states who have recently moved to Texas more than once on my street alone.
 With that in mind, you may be reading this blog post as someone who had recently drafted a will while living in another state.
 The question you need to ask yourself is how effective a will from another state within the jurisdiction of Texas is?

 The answer is not very effective at all.
 If you created a will in Louisiana and died in Texas, then it is likely that the laws of Texas will be used to dictate the terms of your will.
 This can be a worrisome thing for many people because you likely created your will, at least in part, based on the laws of your home state.
-If your home state is Louisiana, you should know that the probate and estates laws in Louisiana are significantly different from Texas's.
+If your home state is Louisiana, you should know that the probate and estate laws in Louisiana are significantly different from Texas's.
 As such, you and your family may be in for a rude awakening based on how the laws of Texas treat your will or treat your estate if you pass away without a will.

-You may be thinking at this point: but having to create a brand new will and throw my old will in the trash can take time and money.
+You may be thinking at this point: that having to create a brand new will and throw my old will in the trash can take time and money.
 While both of these assertions and beliefs are true to an extent, it is also expensive for you to pass away with a will in place that does not reflect your wishes at the time of your passing.
 At the same time, your family's circumstances may have stayed the same between the time you moved to Texas and when you lived in your old state; a significant circumstance did not remain the same.
 Namely, the place that will be probating your will changed along with the laws of the state.

 A probate court will likely have to perform some degree of research into your home state's laws even if the will can be judged based on the laws of your home state rather than Texas.
 That's not to mention any additional paperwork that must be filed or completed to probate them willfully.
 Additionally, the paperwork associated with your will from your home state may not comply with Texas law and could need to be updated.
 Bear in mind that if you created a will online, you could not even be sure that the laws of the correct state are being followed.